ItalyStrap/advanced-control-manager/readme.txt

 Requires PHP: 5.4

 = 2.0 =
 2.0 is a major update.
-It is important that you make backups and ensure your WordPress is 2.0 compatible before upgrading, in particular the breadcrumbs, the lazyload and the carousel, please read the changelog for more information or [read more here](http://www.italystrap.com/plugin-version-2-available/).
+It is important that you make backups and ensure your WordPress is 2.0 compatible before upgrading, in particular the breadcrumbs, the lazy load and the carousel, please read the changelog for more information or [read more here](http://www.italystrap.com/plugin-version-2-available/).

 = 1.0.2 =
 This version fixes a documentation link in admin dashboard.
 Upgrade as soon as possible